tstack/lnav/docs/source/formats.rst

     :field: The name of the message field that should be inserted at this point in the message.
 The special "__timestamp__" field name can be used to insert a human-readable timestamp.
+The "__level__" field can be used to insert the level name as defined by lnav.
     :min-width: The minimum width for the field.
 If the value for the field in a given log message is shorter, padding will be added as needed to meet the minimum-width requirement. (v0.8.2+)